amaan784/arm-firstflight-infer-lab/README.md

-([`docs/arm-bench-template.yml`](docs/arm-bench-template.yml)) that runs the three-build ladder in any repo; the **Performix `apx` wrapper** (sourced from Arm's MCP server); the **KleidiAI quant-support constraint** (Q4_0/Q8_0 only) written down with sources; the measurement methodology; and the stage-by-stage [`versions/`](versions/) build for anyone learning to assemble a rig like this.
+([`docs/arm-bench-template.yml`](docs/arm-bench-template.yml)) that runs the three-build ladder in any repo; the **Performix `apx` wrapper** (sourced from Arm's MCP server); the **KleidiAI quant-support constraint** (Q4_0/Q8_0 only) written down with sources; the measurement methodology; and the **commit history itself** — the repo was committed stage by stage (foundation → benchmark → report → profiling → experiments → autotuner → integration → hardening), so stepping through the commits replays how a rig like this gets assembled.

 **Why it should win.**
 - **Technological Implementation:** a real, non-trivial Arm optimization axis (KleidiAI Q4_0